Advising

 • Illness or disability (either mental or physical)

-DO NOT submit your petition materials directly to the Senate.
+DO NOT submit your petition materials directly to the Senate or your petition will be denied.